emca-it/EnergyMonitor/04-00-00-Operations-on-hosts/04-00-02-Adding-hosts.md

-# Adding Hosts to the database
+# Adding hosts to the database

 ## 1. **Enter "Manage" -> Configure -> Hosts**